Is It Safe to Microwave Plastic? Answering Common Safety Questions About Plastics Food Packaging

 - Products labeled “Microwave Safe” can be used in a microwave.

-- Products labeled with an imprinted microwave symbol (see sidebar) can be used in the microwave.
+- Products labeled with an imprinted microwave symbol can be used in the microwave.
 This symbol is mostly used on reusable plastic storage containers.
 Learn more about the different types of plastic food packaging and symbols.

 - Other plastic containers, packages or wraps may include instructions for proper microwave use on their labels.